 The Project Safe Vermont Task Force decided to initially focus their efforts to reduce gun violence related to domestic violence offenders.
 The intent was to make it clear that Vermont would no longer accept that firearms were commonly in the possession of prohibited persons, including domestic violence offenders.
 In Phase Two of Project Safe Vermont, the Task Force continued with this message and developed a youth focused message.
 After soliciting the advice of teen behavioral experts, Project Safe Vermont embarked on an ambitious educational campaign targeted to all Vermont teens.
 This campaign was designed to appeal to teens and located in places where they gather for educational or social purposes in an effort to deliver the Project Safe Vermont message of laws and penalties for possession of firearms by prohibited persons under federal law.
 With the support of Vermont high school principals, educational materials, including posters and handouts were placed in 63 Vermont high schools.

 Project Safe Vermont continues to reach out to all Vermonters and to expand its focus to include coordinated, innovative and strategic responses to reduce violent gun crime.
 Recently, the Project Safe Vermont Task Force announced the creation of a joint response team of investigators and prosecutors to combat a wave of armed robberies in Vermont.
 As we go forward, Project Safe Vermont will continue to ensure that federal firearms laws are aggressively pursued and to extend the outreach of the Project Safe Vermont message to victims of gun crime and potential victims of gun crime.

-The U.S. Attorney for Vermont and his staff believe:
+The U.S. Attorney for Vermont and her staff believe: